AJINKYA3506/ANN/README.md

 symmetry problem
-If all weights are same: all neurons learn same thing “Forward  [pass ]propagation sends inputs through weighted connections and activation functions to generate predictions.” p4 dta.csv
+If all weights are same: all neurons learn same thing “Forward  [pass ]propagation sends inputs through weighted connections and activation functions to generate predictions.” p10-Hopfield Network is used for: associative memory pattern storage, pattern recovery It can recover:noisy or incomplete pattern hebabian learning rule[Neurons that fire together wire together.”]
+This stores patterns into network memory p4 dta.csv
 # Step 1: Import Libraries
 import pandas as pd